Overview

 export GITHUB_TOKEN=ghp_...

-A working copy of this example is available at examples/pr-summarizer.yaml.
+A working copy of this example is available in the PR Summarizer cookbook recipe.

 ToolError